 The Mississippi Public Charter Schools Act of 2013 went into effect on July 1, 2013.
-Since then, the Mississippi Charter School Authorizer Board has been established to implement the law.
-Learn more below.
+The Mississippi Charter School Authorizer Board has been established to implement the law.

 Mississippi Charter School Authorizer Board